dart-lang/site-www/src/language/pattern-types.md

 They permit non-null values to flow through, but [throw][] if the matched value is null.

-Use a null-assert pattern while matching if you need to ensure `null` values are not silently treated as match failures:
+To ensure `null` values are not silently treated as match failures, use a null-assert pattern while matching:

 ```dart
 List<String?> row = // ...